anthonymartin36/reflections/my-reflections-sprint-1.md

 I have found in my working experience that saying less than is necessary is important.
 We work today in more social environments and are required to work well with others and to avoid rushing into solving an issue, but realizing that we must work as a team.

-Share an example of when you were trying to work productively with others, but there was resistance or tension.
-Discuss strategies you tried at the time, how effective they were, and your reflections on what other strategies you would try now and why.
 When working on a previous project with 3 other individuals, we had 10 days to provide an outcome.
 There was tension between two individuals on the team.
 So as to ensure that the situation would not come to a head, I would isolate out the one of the individuals, and give them time to vent, gain rapport with them.
 Then we look at the goal and subsequently the task that needed to be completed to, they would feel more encouraged to complete the task now that they have been heard and if other other tasks needed help, they would feel they had a colleague to reach out to.

-Why you're attending Dev Academy
-I have been four years at the ANZ Bank and felt that I had worked hard, but my efforts were not recognised, at the same time I was not excited about other opportunities with the Bank.
-I am looking to retrain with a valued skill in software development and re-enter the workforce.